 But There’s A Problem!

-While the method above is a great method to increasing your sales and growing your fan base it’s not a one size fits all.
-Mainly due because apple users won’t be able to download music from Bandcamp and have it sync to their iTunes without having to do a lot of unnecessary work.
-And a key to making more sales is simply make your product easy to purchase for the consumer.
+While the method above is a great method for increasing your sales and growing your fan base it’s not a one size fits all.
+Mainly due because Apple users won’t be able to download music from Bandcamp and have it sync to their iTunes without having to do a lot of unnecessary work.
+And a key to making more sales is simply making your product easy to purchase for the consumer.
 But don’t worry I’ve got a solution that will allow you navigate through this rocky terrain.

 Smart URL is exactly what it’s named.
-It allows you to create a “smart” URL that will responded specifically to the device the user is using.
+It allows you to create a “smart” URL that will respond specifically to the device the user is using.
 This will require a little extra work on your end to ensure the user experience for your fans and soon to be fans are as smooth as possible.
 I recommend creating two Smart URL’s.
 One for your fans who are already on your mailing list and one for the “outsiders” who are not yet on your mailing list.
-Here’s some simple info graphics to demonstrate how they both work.
+Here are some simple infographics to demonstrate how they both work.

 Smart URL for FANS

-Since these fans are already on your mailing list all you simply need to do is get them to where your music is. iTunes for apple users and Bandcamp for everyone else.
-Again the beautiful think about Smart URL is you can share one link that will send users to different places based on what type of device they’re using.
-So in this example if the person clicking the link is an Apple user they will be sent directly to iTunes.
-If the user isn’t an apple user they will be sent directly to your Bandcamp store.
+Since these fans are already on your mailing list all you simply need to do is get them to where your music is. iTunes for Apple users and Bandcamp for everyone else.
+Again the beautiful thing about Smart URL is you can share one link that will send users to different places based on what type of device they’re using.
+So in this example, if the person clicking the link is an Apple user they will be sent directly to iTunes.
+If the user isn’t an Apple user they will be sent directly to your Bandcamp store.
 Pretty neat huh?